boltops-tools/terraspace-docs/_reference/terraspace-runs-prune.md

 Prune runs that are possible to cancel or discard.

-This leaves the to most recent run alone.
-The top run will immediately start planning.
+This leaves the top run alone.
+The top run usually starts immediately planning once the other runs are pruned.
 Runs that are also in "Needs Confirmation" will be cancelled.

 ## Examples